cmiles74/cloudformation-tutorial/README.md

 Next we need to do something similar for our private subnet.
 The big difference here is that our private subnet doesn't connect directly to the internet.
-Instead we will use [Network Address Translation (NAT) gateway][26] to let instance on our private subnet connect to the internet without letting the public internet to initiate connections with instances in our private subnet.
+Instead we will use a [Network Address Translation (NAT) gateway][26] to let instances on our private subnet connect to the internet without allowing machines on the public internet to initiate connections with instances in our private subnet.

 ```yaml
   NatGatewaySubnetRouteTable: